Historic Sites & Museums in Dorset

 Clouds Hill.
 This tiny isolated brick and tile cottage in the heart of Dorset was the peaceful retreat of T. E. Lawrence (‘Lawrence of Arabia’).
 The rooms are much as he left them and reflect his complex personality.

-Maiden Castle is the largest hill fort in England extending about 45 acres and lies 2 miles South of Dorchester Town.
+is the largest hill fort in England extending about 45 acres and lies 2 miles South of Dorchester Town.
 Maiden Castle appears to have been abandoned, although the Romans may have had something to do with this!

 Open 7 days a week.
 April to September 10am to 5pm.
 October to March 10am to 4pm.